eiTi3Aishieg/mimir-operator/README.md

 # Mimir Operator

 The Mimir Operator is a Kubernetes operator to control Mimir tenants using CRDs.

 ## Description

 Currently, the operator is capable of:

 - Connecting to remote Mimir instances (with optional authentication)
 - Loading alerting rules for a specific Mimir tenant depending on labels
 - Overriding rule parameters per tenant
 - Adding external labels to the generated alerts
+- Loading Alert Manager config for a specific Mimir tenant

 Read the documentation [here](docs/index.md).

 ## Getting Started

 ### Prerequisites

 - go version v1.21.0+
 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.

 ### To Deploy on the cluster

 **Build and push your image to the location specified by `IMG`:**

 ```sh
 make docker-build docker-push IMG=<some-registry>/mimir-operator:tag
 ```

 **NOTE:** This image ought to be published in the personal registry you specified.
 And it is required to have access to pull the image from the working environment.
 Make sure you have the proper permission to the registry if the above commands don’t work.

 **Install the CRDs into the cluster:**